 Step 3: Tap or click the name of the app you want to disable, and then tap or click Disable.

-Step 1: Place your cursor in the Cortana search box, type Performance, and then select Adjust the appearance and performance of Windows.
+Step 1: Place your cursor in the search box, type “performance,” and then select Adjust the Appearance and Performance of Windows.

-Step 3: To take control over the visual effects that Windows provides, select Custom.
+Step 3: To take control of the visual effects that Windows provides, select Custom.
 Then, go through the list of options and uncheck any visual effects that you want to turn off.
-Click OK to apply the changes.
+Click Apply, then OK if you like the changes.

 Here are some instructions on how to check to make sure that the OS and driver updates controlled by Windows are applied:

-Step 1: Place your cursor in the Cortana search box, type Performance, and then select Check for updates.
+Step 1: Place your cursor in the search box, type “update,” and then select Check for Updates.

 Step 3: Windows will check for updates and then download and install any that are available.